 Justin Willson specializes in Byzantine and medieval Russian art, with a focus on the transmission of ideas and values between the Greek and Slavic world.
 His current work includes a study of the letters and writings of Maxim the Greek and Simon Ushakov, bringing to light an important late-Byzantine inscription, rethinking evangelist portraiture in the Greek Gospel book, and thinking through the structure of metaphors of writing and church decoration during iconoclasm.
+His dissertation is entitled “The Moods of Early Russian Art: A Belated Chapter of Byzantine Aesthetics.”

 Justin returned to academia in 2013 after five years of teaching high school literature while running a neighborhood-rehabilitation nonprofit in South Georgia.
 He studied philosophy and literature as an undergraduate at the University of Georgia and worked broadly in visiting programs at Yale and the University of Chicago before joining the Art & Archaeology department at Princeton in 2015.